-How much weight will be lost after a bariatric revision?
+How much weight can I lose with a bariatric revision?

-This procedure was designed to address the weight gain after gastric bypass.
-Weight loss can be variable and it depends on how much weight was regained and on the size of the outlet, among other factors.
+This procedure was designed to address the weight gain after gastric bypass or sleeve gastrectomy.
+Weight loss can be variable and it depends on how much weight was regained and on the size of the outlet/sleeve, among other factors.

-Weight loss is maintained long term, but the degree of weight loss depends on the adherence to dietary recommendations and lifestyle changes.
+Weight loss is maintained long-term, but the degree of weight loss depends on adherence to dietary recommendations and lifestyle changes.

 Bariatric revision can help improve several weight-related health conditions such as Type 2 diabetes, obstructive sleep apnea, fatty liver, and hyperlipidemia.

-In closing, if you have undergone gastric bypass surgery and are experiencing weight gain, or not achieving the necessary weight loss results, please get in touch with our team at The Silhouette Clinic for a free consultation and assessment.
-If you are a candidate for a bariatric revision, this simple outpatient procedure will address your current challenges, and your ideal weight loss results would finally be within reach.
+In closing, if you have undergone gastric bypass surgery or sleeve gastrectomy and are experiencing weight gain, or not achieving the necessary weight loss results, please get in touch with our team at The Silhouette Clinic to set up a consultation and assessment.
+If you are a candidate for a bariatric revision, this simple outpatient procedure will address your current challenges, and your ideal weight loss results will finally be within reach.